michelleh1109/portfolio/README.md

 **Skills Applied**

 I coded this in R (programming language) in R Studio.
 I applied data science skills such as data wrangling, building visualizations, working with large data sets, and statistical tests.

-## Python Alien Invaders Shooting Game

-**Overview**

-The Alien Invaders Shooting game is a fun and simple game.
-This player can navigates a spaceship left and right to shoot invading aliens.
-The invading aliens will progessively move closer to the player while also shooting back at you.
-The player has three lives to kill all the aliens.

-**Skills Applied**
-I coded this in python.
-This game explored GUI applications, subclasses and inheritance, coroutines for animations, and generators.

-**How to Run and Play**
-1. Download `alien_invaders` folder.
-2. Open terminal and navigate working directory to *just outside* of `alien_invaders` folder.
-3. To run the game, type `python alien_invaders` and enter.
-4. To adjust the difficulty and speed of the game type 'python alien_invaders [alien rows] [alien columns] [alien shooting speed]'.
-For example, 'python alien_invaders 2 3 0.5'.
-5. The game should appear in a window.
-Press 'left' and 'right' keys to move the ship.
-Press 'up' to shoot your bolts.
-You have three lives to kill all the aliens.

-## Python K-Means Clustering Algorithm

-**Overview**

-K-Means Clustering is a form of unsupervised learning that aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean.
-This allows us to take real-world data to identify relevant groups we might not be able to identify indepently.
-While K-Means clustering is commonly used in data science to process big data, here I explore the fundamentals of the algorithm and actually program out the details myself.

-**Skills Applied**
-I coded this in python.
-This algorithm explored implementing data-analysis algorithm on real-data, working with multidimensional data, object-oriented design, classes and subclasses, and inheritance.

-**How to Run**
-1. Download `kmeans_clustering` Folder
-2. Open terminal and navigate working directory to *just outside* of `kmeans_clustering` folder.
-3. Type `python cluster --view` into terminal and enter to run algorithm.
-4. A window should appear with an option for you select sample datasets to run algorithm on, a step botton to move each step of the algorith, adjust amount of clusters, etc.